mincong-classroom/containers/docs/lab-1.md

 ## Exercise 6: Add team name

 Add your team name in the footer of the Spring PetClinic UI.
-Build and publish it as new version “1.1.0” to DockerHub.
+Build and publish a new Docker image as version “1.1.0” to DockerHub.